mpethamotaung/Image-Processing/README.md

 # Image Processing README

 This Django application handles image file uploads.
-Uploaded images are stored in an SQLite database.
+Uploaded images are processed.
 The center-most pixel of each image is extracted and displayed along with its details.

 ## 🎞️ Demo
 Version 1: https://youtu.be/7NSZMfKlYF0